 This video clip shows the segment of the webinar that explains our step-by-step process for you and below is a summary of the steps as well.

 Step 1 – Identify Your Product, Service, or Feature

-The first step in the process of figuring out what your value proposition is is to identify what your product, feature, or service is.
+The first step in the process of figuring out what your is is to identify what your product, feature, or service is.
 We include the option to select a feature because there may be something very compelling bundled into what you sell but it may be more of a feature and not something that you actually sell in terms of having a price or being broken out on an invoice.